dazet/data-map/README.md

 #### `ObjectInput`

-Wraps generic object and allows fetch data using object public interface: public properties or getters (getter is a public method without parameters that returns some value).
+Wraps generic object and fetches data using object public interface: public properties or getters (a public method without parameters that returns some value).

-Fetch method for key `name` is resolved in the following order:
+Access method for key example `name` is resolved in the following order:
 * check for public property `name`
 * check for getter `name()`
 * check for getter `getName()`